michaelcit/nerva_docs/cli_insights.md

-# CLI Insights Part 4 - Angrywasp speaks: Some Considerations
+# 4 - Some Things to Consider

 ## Concerning Nethash